-Now and then I get a request to translate a PDF file.
-It is usually not so straightforward.
+I am occasionally asked to translate a PDF file.
+This usually is not as straightforward as working from a Word file.
 A PDF file has been made specifically to read and to print, not to edit.

-That does not mean, however, that a PDF file cannot be translated.
-The information below is invaluable to save me as a translator but also you and your business a lot of work.
+However, this doesn’t mean that a PDF file cannot be translated.
+The information below will help me as a translator but also you as customer to proceed as efficiently as possible.

-If you have a PDF file you want to have translated, there are two possibilities: either you also have the source file (the file used to create the PDF), or you do not.
+If you have a PDF file you want translated, there are two possibilities: either you also have the source file (the file used to create the PDF), or you do not.

 Example of a scanned PDF file

-When I return the translated file, you can load it directly into your package and at most, all you need to straighten out some of the layout.
-Since I have an excellent knowledge of my own software, I can save you hours and hours that you would otherwise have to spend at copying and pasting translated text from Word to the software you are using.
+The returned translated file can be loaded directly into your package and at most the layout will need to be modified to accomodate the different text length.
+Since I have excellent knowledge of the software I use, I can save you hours that you would otherwise have to spend copying and pasting translated text from Word to the software you are using.

 You do not have a source file

-Sometimes you do not have a source file, because the origin of the file is unclear or because you are dealing with scanned pages.
-The question remains: to what extent would you like to keep the layout of the original file?
+Sometimes the original source file is unavailable, because the file’s origin is unclear or because you are dealing with scanned pages.
+The question becomes: to what extent would you like to retain the layout of the original file?

 If the layout is not important, I will translate the PDF file manually in Word, with very little layout.

-However, if the layout is important, then I can come up with a solution.
-This will, of course, entail extra costs (how much depends on the complexity of the layout), but it saves you all of the layout work afterwards.
+However, if the layout is important, I can come up with a solution.
+This, of course, will entail extra costs (how much depends on the complexity of the layout), but it saves you the layout work afterwards.

-In short, even though a PDF file is rather inaccessible, I can deal with it and I can save you a lot of time.
-Do not hesitate to ask for my advice.
+In short, even though a PDF file can complicate the process, I can deal with it and save you a lot of time.
+Feel free to ask my advice on how best to proceed.